jasonyu1996/anvil/README.md

   </a>
 </p>

-# A Timing-Safe Hardware Description Language
+# A General-Purpose Timing-Safe Hardware Description Language

 **AnvilHDL** is a hardware description language (HDL) that describes digital circuit designs at the register-transfer level (RTL).
 It introduces a novel type system to guarantee timing safety without abstracting away the low-level control required for efficient hardware design.
 Designs created in AnvilHDL interface easily with those in SystemVerilog.